apiaxle/website/_posts/2013-10-29-acquisition-statement.md

 ## Exicon

+[Exicon](http://exiconglobal.com) provides cutting-edge app management solutions that simplify the creation, deployment and management of mobile applications.
+They were founded in 2007, based in Hong Kong and San François under a digital startup incubator, Catalist.
+They have an excellent,
-[Exicon](http://exiconglobal.com) specialises in the app life-cycle, that is, everything from helping companies to define their application's needs, finding developers, hosting and managing the APIs, metrics, and growth and marketing.
-They have an excellent, [curated API directory](http://app.exiconglobal.com/api-dir/) which complements what ApiAxle does well.
+[curated API directory](http://app.exiconglobal.com/api-dir/) which complements what ApiAxle does well.